The Dark Side of Responsibility – Owning Your Shadow Without Self-Blame

 Yes, it’s also important to allow yourself to feel everything you couldn’t as a kid, the anger, the frustration, and even despair.
 Don’t judge yourself for having these emotions otherwise, they’ll be forever stuck inside of you and fuel the inner critic.

-True responsibility involves understanding that others are also responsible for how they choose to act and stop blaming yourself for it.
+Lastly, responsibility involves understanding that others are also responsible for how they choose to act and stop blaming yourself for it.
 Instead, shift your focus to what’s in your control and cultivate agency by deciding who you want to become.

 Rafael Krüger – Live an Audacious Life